thanosan23/Online-Food-Retailer/README.md

 4. After you select Android, you will come across a form to set up the application.
 In the Android package name, write “ca.uwaterloo.cs”.

-5. For Debug Signing Certificate SHA-1, on Android Studio, click on Gradle at the right-most menu bar on Android Studio.
+5. For Debug Signing Certificate SHA-1 and SHA-256, on Android Studio, click on Gradle at the right-most menu bar on Android Studio.
 Click on the Gradle icon (looks like an elephant).
 A screen will pop up.
 Type “gradle signingreport”.
-This will open up a screen with a SHA-1 Key.
-Copy and paste the key and enter it into the Firebase form.
+This will open up a screen with a SHA-1 Key and a SHA-256 Key.
+Copy and paste both keys and enter it into the Firebase form.

 6. As instructed by Firebase, download “google-services.json” and move the file into the app folder.